-In Medinaceli, a picturesque town in the province of Soria, a "tradition" called Toro Júbilo brings shame on Spain.
+In Medinaceli, a picturesque town in the province of Soria, a "tradition" called Toro Júbilo brings shame upon Spain.

 Image: “Toro Jubilo 2011 - Medinaceli - PACMA” by PACMA Fotos / CC by 2.0

-This distressing video from PACMA shows the full horror:
+This distressing video from PACMA (Spain's animal protection party) shows the full horror: